awsdocs/amazon-ec2-user-guide-windows/doc_source/ssd-instance-store.md

 The data on NVMe instance storage is encrypted using an XTS\-AES\-256 block cipher implemented in a hardware module on the instance\.
 The encryption keys are generated using the hardware module and are unique to each NVMe instance storage device\.
 All encryption keys are destroyed when the instance is stopped or terminated and cannot be recovered\.
 You cannot disable this encryption and you cannot provide your own encryption key\.

-## Non\-NVMe SSD Volumes<a name="ssd-volumes"></a>
+## Non\-NVMe SSD volumes<a name="ssd-volumes"></a>

 The following instances support instance store volumes that use non\-NVMe SSDs to deliver high random I/O performance: C3, G2, I2, M3, R3, and X1\.
-For more information about the instance store volumes support by each instance type, see [Instance Store Volumes](InstanceStorage.md#instance-store-volumes)\.
+For more information about the instance store volumes support by each instance type, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

-## Instance Store Volume TRIM Support<a name="InstanceStoreTrimSupport"></a>
+## Instance store volume TRIM support<a name="InstanceStoreTrimSupport"></a>

 The following instances support SSD volumes with TRIM: C5d, F1, G4, I2, I3, I3en, M5ad, M5d, `p3dn.24xlarge`, R3, R5ad, R5d, and z1d\.